 The University Honors Program provides honors courses as alternatives to several general education courses, as well as advanced elective courses in specific fields of study.
 In addition to this privilege, honors students also enjoy first-day registration each semester, self-governance through an honors student council, and opportunities for both independent research (the Honors Thesis) and international study (Honors Abroad).

 Eligibility for membership in the University Honors Program can be achieved in two ways.
-Entering freshmen must have a minimum composite ACT score of 25 with no sub score below 20.
+Entering freshmen must have a minimum composite ACT score of 25 with no subscore below 20.
 Current students or transfer students must complete a minimum of 12 credit hours at Nicholls with a minimum GPA of 3.2.
-A completed application, available from the Honors office or from www.nicholls.edu/honors, is required for membership.
+Students may apply for membership by completing an application available from the Honors office or from www.nicholls.edu/honors.

 Nicholls offers the University Honors Award to honors students who complete with a minimum 3.2 GPA at least 24 hours of honors credits, including two hours of Honors Forum (HUMA 111) and four hours of honors thesis research (HONR 401-402).
 In addition, the official grade transcripts of students who complete the above curriculum will be certified with “Completed the University Honors Program” upon graduation.

 See Courses of Instruction – Honors for a listing of the honors courses the university currently offers.